novellus/mtg-ai-card-generator/readme.md

         * Updated trainer to load history and learning rate from checkpoints
         * Updated trainer to print learning rate each time its updated
         * Updated trainer to decouple checkpoint, validation, and learning rate decay frequencies from epochs / each other, and have CLI params for all
+        * Updated trainer to not clear optim state each time the learning rate is changed, for smoother loss curves
     * [mtgencode](https://github.com/Parrotapocalypse/mtgencode)
         * Created environment.yaml for conda management
         * Fixed reserved word ```set``` inappropriately used